POP

 FINNEAS

 “I’ve been looking at your face for about a year and we’ve never met.”
 If that sentence sounds like it’s from a tender romance film, it’s probably because it was spoken by certified love song connoisseur FINNEAS.
 But in reality, it’s the first thing he said to actor Louis Partridge when the two met at Olivia Rodrigo’s birthday party some time ago.
-The 10-time Grammy winner (who’s also got two Academy Awards, in case you were counting) had just spent several months scoring Alfonso Cuaron’s newest limited series Disclosure, in which Partridge stars as Jonathan Brigstock, the deceased lover of a journalist played by Cate Blanchett.
+The 10-time Grammy winner (who’s also got two Academy Awards, in case you were counting) had just spent several months scoring Alfonso Cuaron’s newest limited series Disclaimer, in which Partridge stars as Jonathan Brigstock, the deceased lover of a journalist played by Cate Blanchett.
 Somehow, the hitmaker still managed to find the time to produce his sister Billie Eilish’s Grammy-nominated album, Hit Me Hard and Soft, not to mention his own sophomore album For Cryin’ Out Loud, which dropped last month.
 To celebrate its release, FINNEAS caught up with Partridge to talk about scoring sex scenes, music’s biggest pop girls, and the logistics of filming with the Paddington bear.—ARY RUSSELL

 ———